 Instead, you can speak to a therapist and psychologist.
 They will ask you a series of questions to evaluate your level of fear of bees and if this fear is at an appropriate level.
 If your fear prevents you from leading a full, healthy life, then chances are you do indeed have a phobia.

 If you suspect you have Apiphobia, you can book an appointment with a therapist and psychologist.
 During your sessions, your therapist can assess the severity of your phobia and will work with you to create a treatment plan.

 Your mental health counsellor will use several tools to help diagnose the therapy, such as ranking your level of discomfort during their sessions, as well as detailed therapy sessions to understand the root of your phobia further.

+Despite its prevalence, there are many different ways to manage and overcome the fear of bees.
 Luckily, there is treatment available to reduce your symptoms or cure your phobia altogether.
 The most common treatment method is exposure therapy, which slowly introduces you to your fear.